yachabach/R-Project---Course-3-Final/README.txt

         - rslt - Tidy data table:
                 - of mean mean readings
-                - of the mean std readings
+                - of mean std readings
                 - grouped by Subject and Activity
                 - Ordered by Subject and Activity